Space Physics News

 Our SPeCIMEN plan for SCOSTEP accepted!

 Scientific Committee on Solar Terrestrial Physics (SCOSTEP) is an interdisciplinary body of the International Council for Science (ICSU).
 SCOSTEP runs international interdisciplinary scientific programs and promotes solar-terrestrial physics research.
-We recently helped prepare a white paper to submit to SCOSTEP, suggesting a programme for their 2014-2018 Science Plan.
-Our programme was named SPeCIMEN: Specification and Prediction of the Coupled Inner Magnetospheric Environment.
+We recently helped prepare a white paper to submit to SCOSTEP, suggesting a project for their 2014-2018 Science Programme.
+Our project was named SPeCIMEN: Specification and Prediction of the Coupled Inner Magnetospheric Environment.

-After a panel meeting in Bern, Switzerland, SCOSTEP selected our programme to be one of the 3 core SCOSTEP programmes which will run in that 5-year period.
+After a panel meeting in Bern, Switzerland, SCOSTEP selected our project to be one of the 3 core SCOSTEP programmes which will run in that 5-year period.
 Assoc.
-Prof. Craig J. Rodger is part of the Executive Committee which will oversee this programme.
-He also supported the preperation of another white paper which was combined with others to produce another programme for SCOSTEP's plan, ROSMIC: Role of the Sun and the Middle Atmosphere/Thermosphere/Ionosphere in Climate.
+Prof. Craig J. Rodger is part of the Executive Committee which will oversee this project.
+He also supported the preperation of another white paper which was combined with others to produce another project for SCOSTEP's plan, ROSMIC: Role of the Sun and the Middle Atmosphere/Thermosphere/Ionosphere in Climate.

 We are thrilled to hear SCOSTEP recognises the importance of our scientfic directions, and the new collaborations this will spark [14 May 2013].